stacks-network/docs/src/pages/build-an-app.md

 ### Smart contracts

 You can use smart contracts to decentralize your app’s backend logic, making it open and permissionless.
-Smart contracts on Blockstack are written in the [Clarity language](https://clarity-lang.org).
+Smart contracts on the Stacks blockchain are written in the [Clarity language](https://clarity-lang.org).
 View the smart contracts documentation or get started with a tutorial.

 [@page-reference | inline]
 | /smart-contracts/overview